I’m back in San Jose, where the humidity is low, and 90 degrees F is still not sweaty weather.

 - Usual drink in restaurants: unsweetened iced tea (“unsweet”)

-- Beer, wine, and other alcohol consumed on trip: 0
+- Beer, wine, and other alcohol consumed on trip: 0 (not counting Turtle Soup which had sherry in it)

 - Most common chain restaurant visited: Wendy’s (for a Frosty and wi-fi)